Home Appraisals When Refinancing: What to Know

 Eager to learn how to get a high appraisal for refinance?
 Follow these tips:

-• Furnish comps.
-If you are aware of recent sales of similar properties in the area that indicate a higher value, share these details with the appraiser.
+- Furnish comps.
+If you know of recent sales of similar properties in the area that indicate a higher value, share these details with the appraiser.

 Do You Need a Refinance Appraisal?

-Again, your lender will likely require a new appraisal for your refinance.
-But there are some circumstances where you can avoid an appraisal.
+Again, your lender will likely require a new appraisal for your refinance, but there are some circumstances where you can avoid one.

 “Some government-backed loans may not require an appraisal if you meet specific criteria.
 These programs are designed to make the refinancing process quicker and less costly by potentially bypassing the appraisal step, focusing instead on the homeowner’s payment history and benefits from refinancing,” Mann says.